Menomonie High School: Science Olympiad

-The Menomonie High School Science Olympiad team won the state championship and represented the state at the national competition in Washington D.C. on May 30–31, 2008, where they were awarded the Division C Team Spirit Award.
+The Menomonie High School Science Olympiad team won the state championship and represented the state at the national competition in Washington D.C., on May 30–31, 2008, where they were awarded the Division C Team Spirit Award.

 On April 4, 2009, the team took home the state trophy for the second consecutive year, with a combined score of 46 points, using the National Science Olympiad scoring system.

 On April 2, 2011, Menomonie High School reclaimed the state title, beating the closest team by 59 points.
-The team went on to represent Wisconsin at the national competition in Madison, Wisconsin on May 21, 2011, at which they took 12th place overall, earning a third-place medal in Towers, a fourth-place medal in Optics, a fourth-place medal in Mousetrap Vehicle, and a sixth-place medal in Mission Possible.
+The team went on to represent Wisconsin at the national competition in Madison, on May 21, 2011, at which they took 12th place overall, earning a third-place medal in Towers, a fourth-place medal in Optics, a fourth-place medal in Mousetrap Vehicle, and a sixth-place medal in Mission Possible.

 On April 5, 2014, Menomonie High School won the state title, beating Madison West team by 53 points.